Who-Is-Julien/Ducky-Scripts/Windows Privilege Excalibur/README.md

 ## Description

-This payload exfiltrates Windows system information and installed programs from the target computer to DropBox cloud storage for subsequent privilege escalation analysis. *Only works on Windows 10,11.*
+This payload exfiltrates Windows system information and installed programs from the target computer to Dropbox cloud storage for subsequent privilege escalation analysis. *Only works on Windows 10,11.*

 ## Usage